tdreyno/promises-test/README.md

 #### What if two pieces of the app need the same endpoint request?
 How do we avoid requesting it twice?

-Pass each piece of the app the same promise so they can add their own `.then` callback.
+Pass each piece of the app the same promise so they can add their own `then` callback.

 ### New Problems

 1. Promises start running as soon as you create them.
 2. Promises cannot be cancelled.
 3. Still involves callbacks.
 Must always remember that in imperitive code the promises are "Currently running, but not complete."
-4. Getting the value REQUIRES `.then`, you cannot get it from the promise value.
+4. Getting the value REQUIRES `then`, you cannot get it from the promise value.

 ## async/await